n8n-io/n8n-docs/docs/workflow/integrations/core-nodes/n8n-nodes-base.cron.md

+---
+title: Cron
+description: The Cron node is useful to schedule the workflows to run periodically at fixed dates, times, or intervals.
+You will find how to configure the node here.
+tags:
+  - Workflow²
+  - Cron
+  - Node Reference
+  - FAQs
+---

 # Cron

 The Cron node is useful to schedule the workflows to run periodically at fixed dates, times, or intervals.
 This works in a similar way to the [cron](https://en.wikipedia.org/wiki/Cron) software utility in Unix-like systems.
 This core node is a Trigger node.